GandhiNN/gandhinn.github.io/_drafts/2025-08-18-handling-aws-sdk-items-effectively-in-rust.md

 {: .notice}

 # Minimize Allocation by Using the Implemented APIs to Retrieve the Attributes
+To avoid extra heap allocation for the cloned `r` object, we can use the built-in methods already defined for the `aws_sdk_iam::Role` struct which takes a reference to itself (`&self`) as the first argument, which returns a reference containing the field's value.
+For example, the method `role_id(&self)` returns a `&str` containing the value of the `role_id` field.

+Here is the updated code:

+{% highlight rust %}
 TBC
+{% endhighlight %}

 # Profiling memory allocation in Rust using `Heaptrack`
 [Heaptrack](https://github.com/KDE/heaptrack/blob/master/README.md) is a heap memory profiler for Linux.